Operation Market Garden

 Contributor: C. Peter Chen

-After the paratroopers and glider troopers achieving their objectives up and down Normandy coast in France, senior Allied commanders were itching to use the airborne once again.
-However, every time a plan was formulated, troops on the ground reach the planned drop zone before the airborne operations took place.
-American troops of Courtney Hodges' First Army, George Patton's Third Army, and Omar Bradley's 12th Army were advancing much faster than expected in the first months in France.
+ww2dbaseHaving seen paratroopers and glider troops achieving their objectives during the Normandie (English: Normandy) invasion in France in Jun 1944, senior Allied commanders planned to deploy airborne forces again immediately.
+However, whenever a new plan was formulated, troops on the ground reached the planned drop zones before the airborne operations could take place.
+American troops of Courtney Hodges' 1st Army, George Patton's 3rd Army, and Omar Bradley's 12th Army were advancing in France in the first months much faster than expected.

-- Paratroopers lacked weaponry necessary to take out German tanks.
+- Allied paratroopers lacked weaponry necessary to take out German tanks.

-- Lack of coordination between American infantry and British armor.
+- American infantry and British armor failed to coordinate.